safetyh546/python-api-challenge/README.md

 # Group project to analyze - Does the size of a household impact ability to obtain higher education

 ## Files of interest in this reposiory
-Team Dingo-2-2.pptx - powerpoint reviewed in class
+Team Dingo-2-2.pptx - powerpoint reviewed in class<br />
-JupyterNotebooks\Edu_vs_Famv2.ipynb  - cleaned Jupyter notebook with calculations and charts used in powerpoint
+JupyterNotebooks\Edu_vs_Famv2.ipynb  - cleaned Jupyter notebook with calculations and charts used in powerpoint<br />
-JupyterNotebooks\Merged.csv - final csv data file used in our final calcuations and charts
+JupyterNotebooks\Merged.csv - final csv data file used in our final calcuations and charts<br />
-Chart images are the .png files located in JupyterNotebooks folder
+Chart images are the .png files located in JupyterNotebooks folder<br />

 ## Null/Alternative Hypothesis
 Ho : The household size has no impact on the ability to obtain higher education